coxryan/UnifiedPredictiveAlgorithm/development.md

 - Model spreads should always be calculated internally and then compared/calibrated against FanDuel (or CFBD fallback) spreads.

 ### Modeling Rules
 - Features must be blended into composite scores, not raw.
-Default α-weights: 0.35 WRPS, 0.35 Talent, 0.20 SRS, 0.10 SOS.
+Default α-weights (2025 mid-season): 0.25 WRPS, 0.25 Talent, 0.20 SRS, 0.15 Offensive efficiency, 0.10 Defensive efficiency, 0.05 Special teams efficiency.
+These efficiency scores come from the CFBD stat feature library and are normalized 0–100.
 - Spread formula:
   ```
   M_model = - (κ * (S_home - S_away) + HFA)